nliulab/FairFML/README.md

 pip install -r requirements.txt
 ```
 ## Example: Run FairFML on Adult dataset
-We partitioned the Adult dataset from the UCI repository into a total of five clients with gender being the sensitive attribute.
+We partitioned [Adult dataset](https://archive.ics.uci.edu/dataset/2/adult) from the UCI repository into a total of five clients with **gender** being the sensitive attribute.

-The following commands are to be run in the `code` directory.
+The following commands in this example are to be run in the `code` directory.
 ```
 cd code
 ```
-### Step 0: Train baseline models:
+### Step 0: Train baseline models
 ```
 python baseline_models.py
 ```